GriffinJohnston/ldrs/readme.md

 Import individual loader components.
 Use them wherever you like.
 The full list can be found on [the website](https://uiball.com/ldrs).

 LDRS is built using web components ([here's why](/why-web-components.md)).
 Web components need to be registered or "defined" to work.
-Until registration they're just unusual, empty HTML elements that don't do anything.
+Until registration they're just empty HTML elements that don't do anything.
 For convenience, LDRS come in two varieties: auto-defining and manually defined.
 Auto-defining elements are released as individual .js files that register themselves on import.
 Manually defined elements are named exports that come with a `register()` method.

 ```js
 // Auto-defining